CharaChorder/docs/docs/Master Forge.rst

            ".", ">"
            "/", "?"

-On top of the three aforementioned layers, the :doc:`Shift key<CharaChorder Keys>`, which is a :doc:`modifier<Glossary>`, can be used to access some extra keys.
+On top of the three aforementioned layers, the :doc:`Shift key<CharaChorder Keys>`, which is a modifier, can be used to access some extra keys.
 The Shift keypress works just like it would on a traditional keyboard.
 You can capitalize letters and access symbols attached to numbers.
 This works with any key on any layer, just like other modifiers (such as Ctrl and Alt).
 The Shift modifier output is currently controlled by the Operating System that your Forge is plugged into, and it is not possible to customize their outputs.

-In the above graphic, you’ll see the Shift key labeled as “Shift”.
+On the :ref:`M4 English Layout<M4English Layout>`, you’ll see the Shift key labeled as “⇧”.
 In the `Device Manager <https://charachorder.io/config/layout/>`__, this key has the name “Shift Keyboard Modifier (Left)” and “Shift Keyboard Modifier (Right)”, one for each :ref:`digitizer<Master Forge:The Digitizers>`.

-By default, the Shift is accessible by pressing and holding either pinky finger inwards, that is, east on the left pinky or west on the right pinky.
+By default, the Shift key is accessible by pressing and holding either pinky finger inwards, that is, east on the left pinky or west on the right pinky.
 You do not have to hold them both, only one is required.
 Any key that requires the Shift Modifier can only be accessed by pressing and